Georg Stumme: Second World War

-Stumme was sent to Bulgaria and participated in the attacks on Yugoslavia and Greece.
+Stumme and XXXX Corps participated in the invasion of Yugoslavia and Greece in April 1940.
 Stumme led the attack of the right flank of the 12th Army.
 His two divisions drove west separately into Yugoslavia and then wheeled south, meeting at Monastir on 9 April.
 He then participated in the invasion of Greece.
 He was promoted to General der Panzertruppe.